-HSRG - StreamNet staff began consolidation and integration of the Hatchery Reform Project website content, tools and documents.
-The Columbia River Basin Fish and Wildlife Library is assisting in the organization and access of documents to ensure copyright rules are followed.
-During CY2021 the Hatchery Reform website will be taken offline and the StreamNet Website will maintain access to the content in a similar fashion as done for HEP, Protected Areas, and Subbasin Plans.
+HSRG - StreamNet staff completed consolidation and integration of the Hatchery Reform Project website content, tools and documents into the new StreamNet website.
+The Library assisted in the organization and access of documents to ensure copyright rules are followed.
+During CY2021 the Hatchery Reform website was taken offline and the StreamNet Website will maintain access to the content in a similar fashion as done for HEP, Protected Areas, and Subbasin Plans.
 The NPCC 2014 Program refers to the HSRG recommendations and thus keeping this content publicly accessible supports the Program's implementation.
-NOAA's Hatchery Genetic Management Plan (HGMP) development was informed by the HSRG effort, thus maintenance of the HSRG website and documents is needed to provide the details and rationale used in developing the HGMP^{xxv}.
+NOAA's Hatchery Genetic Management Plan (HGMP) development was informed by the HSRG effort, thus maintenance of the HSRG website and documents is needed to provide the details and rationale used in developing the HGMP^{XXV}.